UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson06/assignment/README.md

 With parallel processes, getting all the return results collected back together was tricky.
 I needed to define shared memory for each variable for each process.
-This resulted in lots of lines of variable declarations, but it worked, and looping to create variables would add extra clock cyclese.
+This resulted in lots of lines of variable declarations, but it worked, and looping to create variables would add extra clock cycles.

+There's a lot of random data generation going on in the generate_data.py file.
+On my fairly quick machine it took about 45 seconds to run, if the grading machine is slow it might take much longer.
+I didn't spend much time trying to optimize it, it doesn't need to be run often, and the algorithms for random data generation can only be made so good and still be 'random'.

 % Decrease = ((Original Number - New Number) ÷ Original Number) × 100

 ### Noteable times
 <pre>
-File                    Time    % Reduction    Interpreter poor_pref_v00.py     =  2.422   Original
+File                    Time    % Reduction    Interpreter generate_data.py     = 44.287   -----------   (Python 3.7.1)
+poor_pref_v00.py     =  2.422   Original      (Python 3.7.1)
 poor_pref_v14.py     =  0.411   83.03%        (Python 3.7.1)
 poor_pref_v15.pyx    =  0.347   85.67%        (Cython on Python 3)
 poor_perf_v23.py     =  0.470   80.59%        (Python 3.7.1 using map)